krsoninikhil/krsoninikhil.github.io/_posts/2019-04-05-confusing-terms-in-container-ecosystem.md

-Containers are great and software components which enables them are some of my favourite projects.
+Containers are great, infact software components which enable them are some of my favourite projects.
 But the more you try to know about how they work, more the terminology gets confusing.
 Docker, Docker Engine, containerd, runC, rkt, cri-o -- all describing themselves are container runtime, are they alternatives or complimentary components?
-Based on my understanding from trying to contribute to one of these projects, I've summarized these terms below assuming you've used containers before.
+Based on my understanding while trying to contribute to one of these projects, I've summarized these terms below.
+This assumes you've used containers before.
 If you have any suggestions, please [let me know](/contact).